Automattic/Custom-Javascript-Editor/readme.txt

 * Bug fix: Stop stripping arbitrary HTML markup

 = 1.0 (Oct.
 8, 2012) =
-* Enqueue any bundled Javascript libraries on the frontend for use.
+* Enqueue any bundled JavaScript libraries on the frontend for use.
 Register your own with the 'cje_available_scripts' filter.
 Thanks [flentini](https://github.com/flentini) for the original pull request

 = 0.9.1 =
-* Bug fix: Use html_entity_decode() for decoding stored Javascript so it properly renders
+* Bug fix: Use html_entity_decode() for decoding stored JavaScript so it properly renders

 = 0.9 =
 * Initial release